jgkim/country-data-package/README.md

-ISO 3166 names and codes for countries and their subdivisions.
-Data are sourced from Wikipedia, and provided as a Tabular Data Package.
+Names and codes of countries, and their continents, regions, and principal subdivisions.
+Data are sourced from Wikipedia, UNSD, and GeoNames, and provieded as a Data Package.